top of page

 Reputation

-Our full members gain the additional titles of INTODogs Certified Canine Behaviourist and/or INTODogs Certified Dog Trainer.
+Our full members gain the additional titles of INTODogs Accredited Canine Behaviourist (ACB-KSA) and/or INTODogs Accredited Dog Trainer (ACT-KSA).
 Seeing the INTODogs logo is an assurance that a member will give honest help with the welfare of the dog uppermost.
 Members are professionals in their field offering high ethical standards and who abhor the use of force, domination, shouting, equipment involving force, fear or coercion or any other form of cruelty or disrespect.
 Veterinary personnel know that all INTODogs members are happy to work closely with the referring practice and are fully insured, giving them the confidence they require in recommending our members to offer help to their clients.

 Insurance